 The Return to Title IV rules is federally mandated and the amount of aid a student has earned for the enrollment period is based on the length of time the student remains enrolled for that period.
 Therefore, the percentage of the enrollment period completed is also the percentage of aid the student has earned.
 If a student withdraws on or before the 60% point of the enrollment period, defined as the TERM, the percentage of aid earned is equal to the percentage of time completed.
 Taylor College must return all ineligible amounts of received Title IV funds to each respective Title IV program within 45 days of the date that the school determined the student withdrew.
-A student who remains enrolled beyond the 60% point of the enrollment period has earned 100% of the aid for that period.
+A student who remains enrolled beyond the 60% point of the enrollment period.